What is Half of 75? A Deep Dive into Division and Fractions

 Troubleshooting Common Errors

 A common error when dealing with halves is forgetting to handle the remainder appropriately.
-When dividing an odd number by 2, there will always be a remainder of 1.
+In real terms, when dividing an odd number by 2, there will always be a remainder of 1.
 This remainder must be converted to a decimal (0.5) to obtain the accurate answer.

 Frequently Asked Questions (FAQ)